Nutrition - You are what you eat!

-We've all the heard the phrase "You are what you eat", but I suspect many of us take that to be a metaphor.
-But it is an absolute physiological fact that the vitamins, minerals, fats, amino acids and other elements we derive from the food we eat, quite literally, become our blood, our body tissues, so our skin, hair, eyes, organs, glands, brain and the hormones and other signalling chemicals that keep us alive and functioning.
-It really is worth dwelling on for a moment - the food we eat becomes, in time, the body we love and nurture or the body we maybe ignore, loathe or even fear.
+We've all heard this phrase, but I suspect many of us take it to be a metaphor.
+No, it is an absolute physiological fact that the vitamins, minerals, fats, amino acids and other elements we derive from the food we eat, become our blood, skin, hair, eyes, organs, glands, brain, hormones and other signalling chemicals that keep us alive and functioning.
+Dwell on that for a moment...
+The food we eat becomes, in time, the body we love and enjoy or the body we ignore, loathe or maybe even fear.

 So, take heart, whatever the state of your health, making some dietary and lifestyle changes could, in time, bear amazing fruit!